himselfv/anidbtool/Release/readme.txt

 Operation flags control the operation to perform on the files:
 - /state <state> marks every parsed file with this storage state.
 Available states: unknown, hdd, cd, deleted.
 - /watched marks every parsed file as watched.
+- /watchdate sets the date you watched this episode/series
+- /source <source> sets file source (any string)
+- /storage <storage> sets file storage (any string)
+- /other <other> sets other remarks (any string)
 - /edit[mode] activates edit mode.
 In edit mode files will me MYLIST EDIT-ed by default instead of being MYLIST ADD-ed.
 Read more in the configuration section.
 - /-edit[mode] disables edit mode if it have been enabled through configuration file.